upmcplanetracker/nts-for-firewalla/README.md

 *   **I AM NOT AFFLIATED WITH FIREWALLA.** This project is a community contribution and is NOT supported by Firewalla Inc.
 *   **USE AT YOUR OWN RISK.** Modifying your router always carries risks.
 I am not responsible if your device malfunctions.
 Know how to reflash it and have a reflash drive ready before proceeding.
 *   **NEVER RUN "APT UPGRADE".** When installing, this script only installs `chrony`.
 Do not attempt to upgrade the full system packages, as Firewalla uses a custom OS kernel.
 Upgrading generic Ubuntu packages over it will destabilize or brick your box.
+*   **I TESTED THIS ON A FIREWALLA GOLD PLUS.** I assume it should work on every other modern Firewalla router, but I do not know that for sure.
+Addtionally I updated the Firewalla software to Ubuntu 22.04, so while it probably will work on older versions (18.04, 20.04), I am not 100% certain.

 * * *